ACHIEVING A CONSTITUTIONAL AMENDMENT FOR LIFE

 A Constitutional Amendment for Life has been proposed by Crusade for Life, Inc. a diversified pro-life organization founded in 1970.
 Having been occupied in a wide variety of pro-life and anti-abortion activities for over four decades, Crusade for Life concluded that abortion in America would never be ended until a Constitutional amendment was passed protecting unborn life from the moment of conception.
 Accordingly, in 2014 Crusade for Life published a booklet titled “Ending Abortion in America.”
 This booklet proposed a Constitutional amendment based on a Proclamation of Personhood issued in 1988 by President Ronald Reagan.
 (Read this booklet on www.amendmentforlife.org under “Achieving A Constitutional Amendment for Life”)

 The essence of the Proclamation is recognizing the unborn human being as a person throughout pregnancy.
 When so recognized, existing Amendments 5 and 14 will protect the life of the unborn child.
 Amendment 5 says “No person shall be deprived of life without due process of the laws,” and Amendment 14 says “No state shall deprive any person of life without due process of the laws.”
-Crusade for Life’s proposed amendment offers the text “As used in this Constitution, the word person shall mean and refer to any and all living human beings from fertilization (conception) to death.”
+Crusade for Life’s proposed amendment offers the text “As used in this Constitution, the word person shall mean and refer to any and every living human being from the beginning of its biological existence as a human organism.”
 Appropriately, this proposed text is referred to as the “Constitutional Amendment for Life.”

 Crusade for Life believes that the proposed amendment is a logical forward step legally, because scientifically the unborn being is merely at an earlier stage of biological development.
 Since the word “person” simply means “human being,” it should and does apply to human life at every stage of development.
 So an amendment that corrects this grievous error can be seen to be both logical and reasonable.
 What lies before our country is the urgent question, how can the Constitutional Amendment for Life be attained?
 This will be the next endeavor in this presentation.